 Your KZ recreational vehicle has a complete water system, to carry fresh water, as well as holding tanks for used water.
 Each group has its own explanation along with its own operation.

 Fresh Water System

 Tank

-Water containers are installed under the coach between frame members and protected with a cover and a steel frame carrier.
-Each storage tank has an overflow line, 3 times smaller than then a fill hose.
-Leaving tank unattended while being filled may cause tank to be overfilled, pressured, breaking leaking, bending carrier work, which is not manufactures defect.
+Water containers are installed under the coach between frame members and protected with a cover and a steel frame carrier, to be used when city water is not available